Desalination could solve the global water crisis, but the method comes with environmental effects. We will explain this in this article in detail.

 He also observed that a vessel of fine wax could hold clean water if immersed for a certain amount of time in saltwater.
 This is because the vessel acts as a membrane to filter out salt from the basic water.

 There have been several experiments in desalination all through the Middle Ages, but it was never practical for industrial applications until this modern period.
 A fine example of a desalination experiment is Da Vinci’s observations in Florence in the year 1452.
-He found out that large quantities of saltwater can be distilled using a still and a cooking stove.
+He found out that large quantities of saltwater can be distilled by boiling.

 According to speculations, the first desalination plant constructed as an urgent matter was on an island close to Tunisia in 1560.
 The belief is that a troop of about 700 soldiers from Spain laid siege on the Turks.
 During the siege, the captain of the troop made an apparatus that could produce up to 40 barrels of fresh water daily.